nulib-ds/NU-ARTHIST329/content/create_storymap.md

   <strong>Step 1</strong>
 </div>

-For this assignment, we'll choose the guided map tour.
-Once choosen, this will launch our StoryMap so we can begin creating our story.
+For this assignment, choose the guided map tour.
+Once selected, this will launch our StoryMap so we can begin creating our story.

 [ADD IMAGE]